swiftraccoon/ncABC/README.md

 ## Usage

-- On the home page, select two dates for which you want to compare inventory data.
+    On the home page, select two dates for which you want to compare inventory data.
-- Optionally, specify a supplier to filter the comparison.
+    Optionally, specify a supplier to filter the comparison.
-- Submit the form to view the comparison results.
+    Submit the form to view the comparison results.
-- Access the advanced analysis section to view interactive graphs and insights into the inventory data.
+    Access the advanced analysis section to view interactive graphs and insights into the inventory data.
+    Use the brand-specific analysis feature to select one or multiple brands and view predictive trends and availability insights.

 ## Contributing